MaximKhalamov/fpga_invaders/README.md

 ## About

-A Gpace Invaders game written using SystemVerilog.
+A Space Invaders game written using SystemVerilog.
 To launch the game you need:

 - Basys3 board
 - SSD1306 OLED screen